nekablair/Team-Alpha-Vets-Hackathon/README.md

 ### About

-The Equine Therapy for Veterans and Providers App is a team effort to provide a comprehensive solution for veterans seeking equine therapy service.
-Our platform leverages innovative approaches to connect veterans with therapy providers across the VA system, <strong> transcending geographical barriers and ensuring access to vital mental health resources.</strong>
+The Equine Therapy for Veterans and Providers App is a team effort to provide an efficient solution for veterans seeking equine therapy service.
+Our app aims to connect veterans with therapy providers across the VA system, <strong> transcending geographical barriers and ensuring access to vital mental health resources.</strong>

 ### Architecture

 - Our app boasts a modular and scalable architecture, guaranteeing flexibility and maintainability.
 - By leveraging the VA API and web crawling techniques, we gather comprehensive and up-to-date data on equine therapy providers within the VA system.
+- The backend is built using _____,implementing best practices such as error handling, validation, and Git versioning.
+- The frontend is developed using React, utilizing PropTypes for type validation and incorporating error handling mechanisms.
 - The user interface is thoughtfully designed to be intuitive, providing a seamless experience for veterans to locate therapy facilities based on their location.
-- Our platform also facilitates connection with VA funding resources, streamlining the process for veterans to access and utilize these therapy services.
+- Our app goes beyond simply providing information about therapy facilities.
+It also facilitates the connection between veterans and VA funding resources.
+This means that veterans can easily access and utilize the necessary founding to receive the therapy services they need.
+We streamline this process to remove any unnecessary barriers and make it as efficient as possible.

+### Diagram of Architecture
+### Modeling of Data
+### A well-scoped MVP
+### Other Architectures Considered

 ### [Team Procedures](./docs/team-procedures.md)